daniel-ifenna/Adult_Income/README.md

 To ensure integrity and usability, I performed a data cleaning process
 1. **Handling NA Values:** The dataset contained various unknown information represented as "?" across different columns in the dataset.
 When importing into R, the `Na.strings` function was used to change "?" to NA values.
 Then all NA values were removed from the data.
 2. **Handling Duplicate Values:** The data contained 47 duplicate values.
 Duplicate values were removed to maintain data integrity.
-3. **COLUMN TRANSFORMATION:** The column `income` was transformed from text to a factor to improve prediction accuracy.
+3. **Column Transformation:** The column `income` was transformed from text to a factor to improve prediction accuracy.

 Data cleaned [download cleaned version](https://1drv.ms/x/c/fc11b36f16d1a624/EdaIgLQjcytNkTwEAPboezgB6lEkzzUMd6iw5rwWZRg3TQ?e=8Obw8f)